 - The location of the property

-The amount of loan level pricing adjustments vary from lender to lender.
+The amount of loan level pricing adjustments varies from lender to lender.
 Some may have higher LLPAs than others.
 Some lenders will not just have high pricing hits for borrowers with under 600 credit scores but can also charge discount points.
 Remember that the higher risk the borrower is, the higher the mortgage rates.

 Do All Lenders Have the Same LLPAs on Pricing Rates

 Most Lenders Do Not Have LLPAs on Rates for Prior Bad Credit

 Mortgage Rates With Bad Credit do not impact mortgage rates.
 Lenders often make mortgage interest rate adjustments called Loan Level Pricing Adjustments.
 Loan Level Pricing Adjustments are often referred to as LLPA.
 The biggest factor that affects mortgage rates on government loans is credit scores.
 Loan to value affects mortgage rates on conventional loans.
 Other factors affect pricing on mortgage rates, such as property types, loan amount, location, debt-to-income ratio, and other layered risks the lender thinks should affect pricing.